usc-isi-i2/kgtk/docs/import/import_ntriples.md

                         The counter used to generate new namespaces. (default=1).
   --namespace-id-zfill NAMESPACE_ID_ZFILL
                         The width of the counter used to generate new namespaces. (default=0).
+  --build-new-namespaces [BUILD_NEW_NAMESPACES]
+                        When True, create new namespaces.
+When False, use only existing namespaces. (default=True).
 ```

 The order is <prefix><uuid>-<counter>, such as `noBugQcoEt6xNnqGsHDXfTA-7`.
 By default,
 the UUID is omitted, but the examples shown above were generated using the UUID.

+When `--build-new-namespaces=FALSE`, new namespaces will not be generated.
+If
+the namespace file (`--namespace-file NAMESPACE_FILE`) is not specified or
+is empty, URI prefixes will not be generated.

 ### Language-Qualified Strings